CameronHonis/notes/multi-level-feedback-queue-mlfq.md

 **date:** 15-Apr-2025
 **type:** concept

-# Multi-Level Feedback Queue (MLFQ)

-A job scheduling algorithm that balances minimizing both response time and turnaround time.
-It utilizes the concept of levels of queues, where the level represents the priority to the scheduler.
+a **multi-level feedback queue** is a job scheduling algorithm that balances minimizing both response time and turnaround time. it utilizes the concept of levels of queues, where the level represents the priority to the scheduler. it uses heuristics derived from the history of the jobs to determine placement in these levels.